SFe-Team-was-taken/SFe/sfe-specification-4.0u16.md

 The `wMajor` value in the `ifil` sub-chunk is set to 3 instead of 2.
 The value of the `SFvx` sub-chunk remains unchanged.
 Therefore, SFe players should not use the `ifil` value to determine the SFe version, but rather the `SFvx` sub-chunk.

-#### sfSampleType in shdr sub-chunk
+#### sfSampleType in shdr sub-chunk (Update 16)

-Bit 4 of the `sfSampleType` field indicates a containerised sample that is not necessarily compressed.
-While most Werner SF3 compatible programs compress the samples using the Vorbis format, it cannot be assumed.
-SFe players must determine the encoding that is used for each sample.
+Bit 5 of the `sfSampleType` field indicates a containerised sample that is not necessarily compressed.
+This is used to retain backwards compatibility with Werner SF3.

+Along with bit 5, SFe Compression defines other bits to help programs determine sample format:

+- Bit 6 clear, bit 7 clear: ogg (vorbis)
+- Bit 6 set, bit 7 clear: flac
+- Bit 6 set, bit 7 clear: opus
+- Bit 6 set, bit 7 set: wav

+This means that Werner SF3 banks work properly with SFe.

+Additionally, bit 8 can be used to force a player to detect the sample format used, as in WernerSF3.
+Bit 8 should only be used if the player can read formats beyond the supported compression formats below.

+Therefore, in uncompressed SFe banks, the typical `sfSampleType` values are increased by 112 compared with SF2.04 banks.

 #### Supported compression formats for samples (Update 8)

 Currently, SFe Compression requires any compressed samples to be in these formats:

 - wav (uncompressed)
 - ogg
 - opus